Kpable/100-days-of-game-dev/log.md

 **Today's Focus**: Shmup Power Ups

 **Details**:
-  - Inpororate power up
+  - Incorporated power up
   - Change weapons when the ship collides with it.

 **Thoughts** These are a must of any given shmup.
-I had to incorporate a powerup to allow the ship to change weapons.
-Next step for this would be to be able to set a powerups type so that enemies can spawn powerups on death.
+I had to incorporate a power-up to allow the ship to change weapons.
+Next step for this would be to be able to set a power-ups type so that enemies can spawn power-ups on death.

 **Examples**: